The Best Trickle Chargers for a Healthy Car Battery

 How to Use a Trickle Charger for Your Car's Battery

-But hooking up a trickle charger can be a bit complicated.
-It’s kind of like attaching jumper cables, but without another person there to reassure you that you’re doing everything correctly or to guide you in the right direction if you’re not.
+Hooking up a trickle charger can be a bit complicated.
+It’s a bit like attaching jumper cables, but without another person there to reassure you that you’re doing everything correctly or to guide you in the right direction if you’re not.

 Fortunately, we’ve got a simple guide to alleviate any fears you have of blowing up your car that you plan to be safely storing.

 First, park your car in a well ventilated and rain-free location.
-The car should be turned off, with the keys out of the ignition, and the trickle charge shouldn’t be plugged in.
+The car should be turned off, with the keys out of the ignition, and the trickle charger shouldn’t be plugged in.